nadinesk/nadinesk.github.io/_posts/2017-12-10-react-redux-thunk-and-fetching.markdown

 # Testing Fetch

-After the packages for Redux, React-Redux, isomorphic-fetch, and Redux Thunk have been installed, I create a test fetch within the App component.
+After the packages for Redux, React-Redux, isomorphic-fetch, and Redux Thunk have been installed, discussed [here](https://nadinesk.github.io/react,/setup,/javascript,/redux,/api/2017/12/03/setting-up-a-react-app-to-fetch-data.html), I create a test fetch within the App component.
 The test allows me to make sure that the basic request with API key are correct, before I move the call to an [action creator that will return an action](https://redux.js.org/docs/basics/Actions.html), that will then update the store.

 My test fetch looks something like this: